Work and Neurodivergence

 What do you find challenging about work and careers?

-What people find hard
+What we find hard

 Work structures